gunadarma-academy/asde-michi-test/USER-ACCEPTANCE-TEST.markdown

 20. Arlin is useful for me, now or in the future.

 ## Typeform

 A typeform is an online form reimagined.
 A typeform is simple, beautiful, and engaging.
 Because typeforms are conversational, and therefore more human, they get through-the-roof completion rates.
+We use Typeform to create our survey and spread them to various channels.
+View them at <http://bit.ly/arlinmichi>.